openfaas/openfaas.github.io/_posts/2019-05-10-meet-us-at-barcelona.md

 We'll be organizing a face-to-face at a local cafe or bar, so if you want to be part of that please register your interest in the Slack channel and follow [@openfaas](https://twitter.com/openfaas/) on Twitter for updates.

 ## Wrapping up

+Are you using OpenFaaS in production?
+[Join the end-user community](https://github.com/openfaas/faas/issues/776) or [sponsor the project](https://www.openfaas.com/donate/) to give back and show your appreciation.

 If you have comments, questions or suggestions or would like to join the community, then please [join us on OpenFaaS Slack](https://docs.openfaas.com/community/).